jwbrew/elm-puzzler/src/puzzles/README.md

 ## NoughtsCrosses

 A simple noughts & crosses simulation.
+Your opponent is 0, you are X.
+Your opponent moves first, but has a pretty rubbish strategy.

 ```elm
 type Action